Q&A with a Licensed Nutritionist

 We take into consideration our population, their requests and dietary needs and we get creative.
 Healthy can still be delicious.

-Q: What dietary changes have been made at Destination Hope in the last few years to improve the day to day nutritional quality of your client’s diets?
+Q: What dietary changes have been made at Destination Hope in the last few years to improve the day to day nutritional quality of client’s diets?

 We have incorporated more plant based options for our clients and have expanded the variety of foods that we offer them.